 The movie’s main remembered lesson is that “less is more”; using the shark sparingly makes it all the more effective when it does pop up.
 Still, I wish that wasn’t the only lesson most modern horror filmmakers had taken from Jaws.
 Its the pathos that really gives Jaws its bite.
 The deaths of these people matter.
 The stakes are incredibly real.
 A mother’s grief and anger over her shark-gobbled son’s passing is truly heartbreaking.
 How often do 21st century horror films actually let the audience feel sorrow after a gory set piece?
 Yeah, basically never.

 Throw in John William’s almost painfully iconic score and classic moments like young Sean Brody emulating his papa at the dinner table or the three leads’ drunken bonding out on the open ocean, and you have a film that can handily be described as one of the greatest of all time.
 Yes, I’ve almost talked myself into bumping it to #1.
-And no, I’m not going to be able to find any flaws with it that justify it being “low” on this list, except to say that Spielberg has made so many great damn movies.
-They can’t all be #1, either.2.
-SCHINDLER’S LIST
+And no, I’m not going to be able to find any flaws with it that justify it not topping this list, except to say that Spielberg has made so many great damn movies.
+They can’t all be #1.

 1. JURASSIC PARK